COVID-19 pandemic in Washington, D.C.: March 21–22

 On March 21, the D.C. government, operating through the Metropolitan Police Department and the National Park Service announced several road closures around beginning on March 22, 7:00 AM to 8:00 PM, in an effort to reduce congregation of tourists around monuments during the National Cherry Blossom Festival.
 These crowds had not been conforming to social distancing guidelines and thus presented a possible vector for the transmission of coronavirus.
 The DC Department of Parks and Recreation closed all of its facilities including parks, playgrounds, and athletic fields.
 Only dog parks remained open.

 The same day, Metrobus announced reduced operation from 325 routes to only 20 high-use corridors.
 Real-time bus data would no longer be available and drivers may bypass stops in order to observe social distancing guidelines on buses.
 WMATA said it hoped to restore some routes with limited operation hours soon.
 Real-time bus data would be restored on June 28, 2020.

 The number of cases as of 7:30 PM that day was 98.

 On March 22, the second death due to COVID-19 was reported in the District, a 65-year-old woman with underlying medical conditions.

 The number of cases as of 7:00 PM that day was 116.

 March 23–24

 On March 23, Mayor Bowser and Chief Financial Officer Jeffrey DeWitt announced that the 2019 tax filing deadlines would be pushed to July 15, instead of the upcoming April 15.
 The Mayor also urged D.C. residents to remain at home except for "essential activities," clarifying that she would not be issuing a shelter-in-place order as of now.

 On that day, Mayor Bowser also commissioned Republic Restoratives Distillery and Compass Coffee, two locally owned companies, for the production of 2000 gal of hand sanitizer (1000 gal each) for use by D.C. government workers and emergency responders.

 As of 7:00 PM that day, the number of cases was 137.

 March 25

-On March 25, the third death in Washington, D.C., was a 75-year-old female with underlying health conditions.
+On March 25, the third death in Washington, D.C., was a 75-year-old woman with underlying health conditions.